 The Greeks defined the word history to mean ‘his story’.
-My story was researched to document the French-Norman de Mittõn family bloodlines of the Norman Conquest of 1066 and subsequent harrying of the north campaigns beginning in 1069.
-This story chronicles the family’s enduring pedigree history in proximate areas of England from the original manor site for over 900 years.
-The family descendant’s continue to live in these areas.
-Others migrated beginning in the 19th century to Canada and later early 20th century to the United Sates.
+My story was researched to document the French-Norman de Mittõn family bloodlines of the Norman Conquest of Saxon England in 1066 and subsequent harrying of the north campaigns beginning in 1069.
+This story chronicles the family’s enduring pedigree history in proximate areas of the original family manor site for over 900 years.
+Those family descendants continue to live in these areas.
+Others migrated beginning in the 19th century to Canada.
+My own line in early 20th-century emigration from Ontario, Canada to the United States.

 Painting by Ivo David commissioned by Bruce Floyd Mitton-2016